RoostOne/ics-tool/README.md

 # CSV to ics converter
+The tool can be used here: [CSV to Calendar Converter](https://share.streamlit.io/roostone/ics-tool/main/app.py)
 ## A python program to convert a CSV file to an ics file
 This program is a simple python program that converts a CSV file to an ics file.
 It is using the datetime package to handle the dates and times.